 2. Costs associated with starting any sort of independent work are at an all-time low.
-Companies of all sizes are more willing to entertain independant workers to fulfill requirements.
+Companies of all sizes are more willing to entertain independent workers to fulfill requirements.

 How can it work for you too?
 I’ve always tried to install some basic philosophies in what I do.
-They may not all work in your situation, but if you let some of them guide you, longevity in independant consulting may be your’s too:
+They may not all work in your situation, but if you let some guide you, longevity in independent consulting may be your’s too:

 1. Don’t make choices influenced by fear

 2. Ideas are easy to find, making them real is what’s hard